 - A broad general medical interest and knowledge base

 - Knowledge and interest in the pathophysiology of auto-inflammatory diseases and metabolic bone disease as well as in biomechanics

 - Ability to communicate effectively with medical colleagues and paramedical specialists (for example physiotherapists, occupational therapists, specialist nurses)

 - Capacity for working effectively within a team of professionals

 - Capacity to be cognisant of the consequences of chronic disease and show sufficient empathy with that situation in applying knowledge and skills

 - A commitment to life-long education

-The Annual Review of Competence Progression (ARCP) takes place each year at the beginning of July.
+The Annual Review of Competence Progression (ARCP) takes place each year.
 This normally covers both rheumatology and general medicine, with the only exception being the Penultimate Year Assessments (PYAs) where the appraisals are separated.
 Trainees should ensure that their e-portfolio is up-to-date with the required number of assessments at least 2 weeks prior to the ARCP to enable the panel to review the evidence before the meeting.